bigescalade/SanFranJS/README.md

 # Discussion

-This project was the first time I used React Context as well as Heroku.
+This project was the first time I used React Context.
 React Context is great, allowed me to avoid using Redux on this project.
 At first I thought Redux would be overkill, towards the end I felt I was getting close to needing it over Context.

 # License